 Excessive Grooming Anytime Around a Meal

-Watch for other behaviors after the cat eats.
+Remember, some grooming is normal for cats.
+You can also watch for other behaviors after the cat eats.
 Does he seem out of energy?
 Does she want to go right to sleep?
 Like all hunting species, cats in the wild were meant to eat hunted prey and the occasional fresh plant matter for vitamins, fiber, and minerals.
-Read the ingredients list of your cat's food to see if there are ingredients that would not be found in a wild cat's diet.
+Discussing diets with your cat's vet is highly recommended and remembering to pay attention to any signs of discomfort or illness will help you give your furry friend the best care.